|

 lam, k = data

-like = thinkbayes.EvalPoissonPmf(lam * x, k)
+like = thinkbayes.EvalPoissonPmf(k, lam * x)

 return like

 As always, Likelihood takes a hypothesis and data, and computes the likelihood of the data under the hypothesis.
 In this case hypo is the elapsed time since the last train and data is a tuple of lam and the number of passengers.
-So the likelihood of the data is the probability of getting k arrivals in x time, given arrival rate lam.
-We compute that using the PMF of the Poisson distribution.
-Finally, we use the posterior distribution of x to predict the distribution of y. def PredictWaitTime(pmf_zb, pmf_x):

 pmf_y = pmf_zb - pmf_x